 They had been struggling under Nuno Espirito Santo and failed to build on their 1-0 win over Manchester City on the opening weekend, part of a three-match winning run (all by a 1-0 scoreline).
 Tottenham went unbeaten in Conte’s nine Premier League matches which included a 2-2 draw against Liverpool and six wins, until a defeat to Chelsea started a rough patch.

 Four defeats in five Premier League matches gave Conte his first rocky period at Tottenham, combined with exits in the EFL Cup and FA Cup, but the Italian did still manage to beat Man City 3-2 at the Etihad Stadium to complete the league double started by Santo.
 Tottenham would eventually overcome the wobble to win 10 of their final 14 Premier League matches, securing fourth-placed ahead of rivals Arsenal.

-It means a return to the Champions League for Tottenham after two seasons out, first having to contest the Europa League before being in the inaugural Europa Conference League in 2021/22.
-And they are favoured to repeat the feat this year, with Conte building strong foundations.
+It has meant a return to the Champions League for Tottenham after two seasons out, first having to contest the Europa League before being in the inaugural Europa Conference League in 2021/22.
+They face AC Milan in the round of 16 starting on Tuesday night at the San Siro.

 Premier League Top Four Odds*

 Find the latest Premier League top four odds for the 2023/2024 season here: